scania-digital-design-system/tegel/.github/PULL_REQUEST_TEMPLATE.md

 _Include before/after screenshots for UI changes._

 **Additional context**
-_Add any other context or feedback request about the pull-request here._
+_Add any other context or feedback requests about the pull-request here._